 In Maryland anyone who has lost a job, been furloughed or forced to stay home due social distancing orders can file for unemployment.
 People who have been ordered to isolate or had to leave their jobs to avoid exposure or to care for an infected family member, are also eligible.

 You can immediately file an unemployment claim online through the state labor department website or by phone.
 The state is waiving the work search requirements during the pandemic.
-People generally receive about half of their weekly wages for as long as 26 weeks.

 Paid Sick and Family Leave